-Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact Education from kindergarten to post-graduate (depending on the school) 4.3 Equal access to affordable technical, vocational, and higher education 4.8 Expand higher education scholarships for developing countries 4.C Increase supply of qualified teachers in developing countries 8.6 Promote youth employment, education, or training Inaccessible to lower- income Filipinos High quality of teacher graduates results in high demand and pay offered by public schools and abroad, which results in loss of qualified teachers for IPO Partnerships for scholarships (government and private) Internally-funded scholarships and discounts Offer competitive pay, benefits, and incentives for teachers such as opportunity for further study, research incentives, and support for paper presentation Research and development Innovation and research that contributes to knowledge and/or contributes to an improved quality of life for Filipinos.
+Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact Education from kindergarten to post-graduate (depending on the school) 4.3 Equal access to affordable technical, vocational, and higher education 4.B Expand higher Inaccessible to lower- income Filipinos particularly since online or remote delivery is being implemented Partnerships for scholarships (government and private) education scholarships for developing countries High quality of teacher graduates results in high demand and pay Internally-funded scholarships and discounts 4.C Increase supply of qualified teachers in developing countries8.6 Promote youth employment, education, or training offered by public schools and abroad, which results in loss of qualified teachers for IPO Offer competitive pay, benefits, and incentives for teachers such as opportunity for further study, research incentives, and support for paper presentation Research and development Innovation and research that contributes to knowledge and/or contributes to an improved quality of life for Filipinos.
 Cost of R&D (overspending) Develop commercially viable projects, those that are "useful to society", and those that may solve problems of communities or provide solutions to industries

-\ None/Not Applicable is not an acceptable answer.
+None/Not Applicable is not an acceptable answer.
 For holding companies, the services and products of its subsidiaries may be disclosed.